 Keyboard covers prevent dust from getting in between the keys of your keyboard, and some even have key commands printed on them.
 This allows you to quickly reference shortcuts without having to bust open a list of key commands on your computer.

 - Ableton Keyboard Cover

 - FL Studio Keyboard Cover

 I’ve written about branding key commands to a Razer Naga Chroma Mouse before.
 This mouse is perfect for key binds because it has 12 buttons that can be bound under your thumb, and even more between your index and middle finger.
 Using Razer’s Synapse software, you’re able to customize the key binds assigned to each button however you like.

 Being able to set up macros is a feature that’s only found in some DAWs.
 Studio One has a simple-to-use Macro Organizer that makes it easy to add and edit macros.
 Macros differ from key commands since they can perform multiple commands at once, whereas key commands only perform one command at a time.

 Once you’ve opened up the Edit Macro window in Studio One, search for the command you want to use and click “Add >>” introduce it to the chain of commands that the macro will perform when triggered.
 The macro you create can then be assigned to a key command.

 Depending on how inventive you get with macros, you can perform extremely time consuming and complex tasks with just a single keystroke.
-The following video by Virtual Mix Studio does a great job of demonstrating how macros work by setting up a cute and mute macro in Studio One.
+The following video does a great job of demonstrating how macros work in Studio One.